michel-adelino/sevenrooms/README.md

 ## Contributing

-Bug reports and pull requests are welcome on GitHub at https://github.com/smartcoder0215/sevenrooms.
-This project is intended to be a safe, welcoming space for collaboration, and contributors are expected to adhere to the [code of conduct](https://github.com/smartcoder0215/sevenrooms/blob/main/CODE_OF_CONDUCT.md).
+Bug reports and pull requests are welcome on GitHub.
+This project is intended to be a safe, welcoming space for collaboration, and contributors are expected to adhere to the code of conduct.

 ### Development Process